 - Security.
 Do you have a VIP or prominent visitor?
 Has Security been advised? - Alcohol.
-Have you obtained approval to serve alcohol from ECG (via the notification form)?
+Have you obtained approval to serve alcohol from ECG?
 Will your caterer be covering the bar service?
 Have a plan in place for preventing intoxication and handling intoxicated patrons. - Expected number of attendees.
 Have clarity on your expected attendees and ensure your venue has capacity. - Emergency plan.
 Where is the evacuation point?
 Who will call 111?
 Have your attendees been briefed? - Fire egress.
 Keep all fire evacuation routes unobstructed and doorways unlocked and clear.
 Keep all fire doors closed (unless by design). - Trip hazards.
 Move equipment if necessary and consider using cable walkovers or taping them down. - Electrical equipment.
 Check that all electrical equipment is in good condition and working order.
-Carry out a visual condition check, and look for inspection and test labels. - First Aid.
-Who will be the closest First Aider if needed, location of first aid kits, AED? - Are any special controls or arrangements necessary, such as ventilation, additional types of fire extinguisher, or use of non-venue electrical equipment?
+Carry out a visual condition check, and look for inspection and test labels where appropriate. - First Aid.
+Who is the First Aider, location of first aid kits, AED? - Are any special controls or arrangements necessary, such as ventilation, additional types of fire extinguisher, or use of non-venue electrical equipment?